mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

    actress = ("Julia", "Roberts", 1967, "Pretty Woman", 1990, "Atlanta", "Georgia")

-Tuples are useful for representing what other languages often call **records** --- some related information that belongs together, like your student record.
+Tuples are useful for representing what other languages often call **records** --- some related data that belong together, like your student record.
 There is no description of what each of these **fields** means, but we can guess.
-A tuple lets us "chunk" together related information and use it as a single thing.
+A tuple lets us "chunk" together related data and use them as a single thing.

 Tuples support many of the same operations as strings and lists: